North Indian Ocean tropical cyclone: Formation and frequency

 On average only five to six tropical cyclones form in the basin each year.
 Tropical cyclones form in the months of March to June and October to December, with peaks at May and November.
-Most of these storms form in the Bay of Bengal: either in the southeastern Bay of Bengal, or in the Andaman Sea, or as a remnant of a typhoon from the South China Sea.
-High sea surface temperatures and humidity makes the bay more favourable to tropical cyclone development.
+Most of these storms form in the Bay of Bengal: either in the southeastern Bay of Bengal, in the Andaman Sea, or as a remnant of a typhoon from the South China Sea, and a few in the Arabian Sea.
+High sea surface temperatures and humidity makes the bays more favourable to tropical cyclone development.
 There are many tropical cyclones in the West Pacific; this may be another reason for increased tropical cyclogenesis in the Bay, as it shares a fair portion of the increased quota of ACE.
 Meanwhile, the storms in the Arabian Sea mostly form over south-eastern part of the Arabian Sea or a remnant of a tropical cyclone from the Bay of Bengal, however the frequency of cyclogenesis in the Arabian Sea is generally less, due to cooler sea surface temperature and high wind shear.
-However a strong positive Indian Ocean Dipole may cause an increase of tropical cyclogenesis than usual which was seen the 2019 season.
+However a strong positive Indian Ocean Dipole may cause an increase of tropical cyclogenesis than usual which was seen in the 2019 season.
 Very few tropical cyclones develop in the months of June to September (Monsoon months) because of high vertical wind shear.
-These storms form and peak as depressions or deep depressions before making landfall in Odisha or West Bengal.
+These storms form in the Bay of Bengal and peak as depressions or deep depressions before making landfall in Odisha or West Bengal.
 Another reason is the low life span in the sea which also avoids the intensification of these low-pressure systems.

 Movement

 Most of the storms move in a north-westerly direction and starts curving either towards southwest or northeast.
 There's a higher frequency of recurving towards northeast rather going southwest.
 In the Arabian Sea these storms mostly move in north-westerly direction targeting the Arabian Peninsula, however in some case these storm moves north-eastwards after crossing the 15°N latitude and strikes the Gujarati coast.
-In the Bay of Bengal, storms generally moves north-westwards until reaching the east coast and then moves north eastwards.
+In the Bay of Bengal, storms generally moves north-westwards until reaching the east coast and then moves north-eastwards.

 Intensification

-Intensification probability is maximum in the month of April, May and November in case of a depression becoming a cyclonic storm and severe cyclonic storm.
+Intensification probability is maximum in the months of April, May and November in case of a depression becoming a cyclonic storm and severe cyclonic storm.
 More than half of the depressions intensify into a storm and a quarter intensify into a cyclone in these months.